GENERAL VIRTUAL VILLAGE FAQ

-In order to best take advantage of this interactive experience, you will need reliable internet and a computer with access to a microphone, speakers and webcam; headphones are recommended but not required.
-Four- and five-week credit villagers will access Google Classroom to submit assignments.
+In order to best take advantage of this interactive experience, you will need reliable a internet connection and a computer with access to a microphone, speakers and webcam; headphones are recommended but not required.
+Use of Chromebooks are not recommended as you cannot access all the features of the Virtual Village platform.
+High school credit villagers will access Google Classroom to submit assignments.
 As a program of Concordia College, we are coordinating our efforts with the college so that all virtual platforms will have the necessary and appropriate security features to protect the privacy of users, including compliance with FERPA and COPPA.

 Will the instruction be in English or in my target language?